CacheControl/json-rules-engine/README.md

 // - OR -

-// subscribe to any action emitted by the engine engine.on('action', function (action, engine) {
+// subscribe to any event emitted by the engine engine.on('event', function (event, engine) {
-  // action: {
+  // event: {
   //   type: "young-adult",
   //   params: {
   //     giftCard: 'amazon',